Your landlord must usually follow rules for eviction before evicting you for rent arrears.

 You could be a regulated tenant if your tenancy started before 15 January 1989.

-it is also easy to evict an occupier with basic protection, for example if you are a student in halls of residence.
+it is also easy to evict you if you are a student in halls of residence.
+You'll be an occupier with basic protection.

 Finding a new home after eviction for rent arrears